Hervar77/infinity-doc/mkdocs/api/infinity.template.md

 Parameters:

 - documentRoot: `string`
-  >the path to the root folder for the template files
+  >The path to the root folder for the template files.

 Example: